Horse Property at 158904 W North River Road Prosser, WA 99350 Home For Sale

-Two of the more remarkable events to have marked Walla Walla county are the 1847 Whitman Massacre and the 1855 Treaty Council.
+Two of the more remarkable events to have put Walla Walla County on the map are the 1847 Whitman Massacre and the 1855 Treaty Council.

 Tribes

-The early era of Walla Walla witnessed the occupation of at least three known tribes – the Cayuse, Walla Walla and Umatilla peoples.
+The early era of Walla Walla witnessed the occupation of at least three known tribes – the Cayuse, Walla Walla, and Umatilla peoples.
 They lived in lodges that were 60 feet in length and shared by 10 related families.
-Horses were very much a part of early life because the animals were bred for purposes of trade with trappers and other early settlers.
-Canada’s North West Fur Company and American-owned Pacific Fur Company arrived in Walla Walla, and eventually joined by England’s Hudson Bay Company.
-Fur, therefore, helped shaped much of Walla Walla’s early days.
+Horses were very much a part of early life because the animals were bred for the purposes of trade with trappers and other early settlers.
+Canada’s Northwest Fur Company and American-owned Pacific Fur Company arrived in Walla Walla and were eventually joined by England’s Hudson Bay Company.
+Fur, therefore, helped shape much of Walla Walla’s early days.

 Pioneers